lsst/LDM-493/_formats.rst

 - Through Python APIs, both Sphinx and the reStructuredText markup language are thoroughly extensible, giving the :ref:`Documentation Engineer <doceng>` opportunity to build solutions that both improve developer efficiency, and improve the quality of documentation.
   For example, Sphinx is able to introspect Python code to build API reference documentation.

-The DM Documentation Architecture uses two types of Sphinx projects, depending on the document class.
-These are :ref:`single-page projects <formats-sphinx-documents>` for narrative documents, and :ref:`multi-page projects <formats-sphinx-guides>` for user guides.
+The DM Documentation Architecture uses two types of Sphinx projects, depending on the document class: :ref:`single-page projects <formats-sphinx-documents>` for narrative documents and :ref:`multi-page projects <formats-sphinx-guides>` for user guides.

 .. _formats-sphinx-documents: